eosnetworkfoundation/grant-framework/applications/ShuFanNFT.md

 ## Future Plans

-- ShuFan will continuously create new illustrations,
+- ShuFan will continuously create new beautiful illustrations.
 - Optimize the management, display and application of NFT.
 - Use new concepts such as DAO to optimize management projects and fans.
 - Expand the online influence of the market, including cooperating with more platforms, like blockchain games, Metaverse/Web3, 3D gallery, etc.